 Explore it on Goodreads or Amazon.

-Other books by this author include Wee Free Men, A Hat Full of Sky, Wintersmith, I Shall Wear Midnight, The Light Fantastic, Sourcery, Eric, Equal Rites, Mort, The Shepherd's Crown, Wyrd Sisters, Pyramids, Guards!
+Other books by this author which I have reviewed include Wee Free Men, A Hat Full of Sky, Wintersmith, I Shall Wear Midnight, The Light Fantastic, Sourcery, Eric, Equal Rites, Mort, The Shepherd's Crown, Wyrd Sisters, Pyramids, Guards!
 Guards!, Moving Pictures, Small Gods, A Blink of the Screen, Reaper Man